phirasit/RetroBasic/README.md

 # Requirement
 - make
-- A working haskell compiler (ghc is preferred otherwise you have to build it yourself)
+- A working haskell compiler (ghc is preferred otherwise you have to build the project yourself)

 # Installation